-While the third draft of CWE continued expanding the descriptions and improving the consistency and linkages, subsequent drafts will incorporate the specific details and descriptions of the 16 organizations that have agreed to contribute their intellectual property to the CWE Initiative.
-Under Non-Disclosure Agreements with MITRE, which allow the merged collection of their individual contributions to be publicly shared in the CWE List, AppSIC, Cenzec, Core Security, Coverity, Fortify, Interoperability Clearinghouse, Klocwork, Ounce Labs, Parasoft, proServices Corporation, Secure Software, Security Innovation Inc., SofCheck, SPI Dynamics, Veracode, and Watchfire are all contributing their knowledge and experience to building out the CWE dictionary.
-The first draft of CWE to include details from this set of information sources is draft 4.
+While the third draft of CWE continued expanding the descriptions and improving the consistency and linkages, subsequent drafts will incorporate the specific details and descriptions of the 16 organizations that have agreed to contribute their intellectual property to the CWE initiative.
+Under non-disclosure agreements with MITRE, which allow the merged collection of their individual contributions to be publicly shared in the CWE List, Application Security Consortium, Cenzec, Coverity, Core Security, Fortify, Interoperability Clearinghouse, Klocwork, Ounce Labs, Parasoft, proServices Corporation, Secure Software, Security Innovation Inc., SofCheck, SPI Dynamics, Veracode, and Watchfire are all contributing their knowledge and experience to building out the CWE dictionary.
+Draft 4 is the first draft version to include details from this set of information sources.

-Draft 5 of CWE encompasses over 600 nodes with specific details and examples of weaknesses for many of the entries.
-Figure 2 shows the transition from PLOVER, to CWE drafts 1 through 5, and the content structure changes that occurred during the revisions.
-While the initial transition from PLOVER to CWE took six months, each subsequent updated draft has occurred on a bimonthly basis.
+Draft 5 of CWE encompasses more than 600 nodes with specific details and examples of weaknesses for many of the entries.
+Figure 2 shows the transition from PLOVER to CWE drafts 1-5 and the content structure changes that occurred during the revisions.
+While the initial transi-